untucked/llama-index-chatbot-v1/readme.md

 ### **3. Interact with the App

 The application will open in your default web browser.
+Select the embedding option and LLM option.
+The Embedding reads the PDFs and the LLM interprets the PDFs with your questions and provides an answer.
 Load Documents: Enter the directory path containing your PDF documents and click "Load Documents."
 Chat: Once documents are loaded, use the chat interface to ask questions related to the content of the PDFs.